24 Best Colleges for an Associate in Automotive Technology

 |#20||Lincoln (NE) (and 1 other)||$3,758||$10,375||$39,500|

 |#21||Vancouver (WA)||$9,718||Not Reported||$39,400|

 2020 Best Colleges Highlights

-Learn more about the top five colleges for an Associate in Automotive Technology degree.
+Learn more about the top colleges for an Associate in Automotive Technology degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Located in Sheridan, WY, Sheridan College is part of the Northern Wyoming Community College District.
 The college's Associate of Applied Science in Diesel Technology includes a combination of classwork and hands-on learning in the newly renovated Technical Education Center.
 Courses include Mobile Hydraulic Technology, General Welding, and Heavy Equipment A/C Systems.
 The degree program is four semesters long and requires 63 credits.